-2.7 Pavement Management Software Training
+Pavement Management Software Training

-Local agencies may utilize either MicroPAVER or StreetSaver® software for their PMPs, as long as they conform to ASTM D6433 and these guidelines.
-At least one representative of the local jurisdiction must be familiar with the PMP software utilized, and have attended one training class.
-In the case of MicroPAVER, training classes are conducted regularly.
-The American Public Works Association (APWA) conducts "hands-on" MicroPAVER training classes for a fee, at least once a year (see www.apwa.net for more information).
+Local agencies may utilize either PAVER or StreetSaver® software for their PMPs, as long as they conform to ASTM D6433 and these guidelines.
+At least one representative of the local agency must be familiar with the PMP software utilized and have attended one training class.
+In the case of PAVER, training classes are conducted regularly.
+The American Public Works Association (APWA) conducts "hands-on" PAVER training for a fee, at least once a year (see www.apwa.org for more information).
 Web-based training programs on specific modules are also available for a fee and broadcast schedules are periodically posted on the APWA website.

 The Metropolitan Transportation Commission (MTC) provides free training classes on their StreetSaver® software program as well as field condition surveys.
-Typically, two field training classes are conducted annually; one in Northern California and one in Southern California (see www.mtcpms.org for more information).
-There are enough similarities between StreetSaver's and MicroPAVER's condition surveys that this training class will benefit any inspector new to the process.
+Typically, two field training classes are conducted annually; one in Northern California and one in Southern California (see mtc.ca.gov for more information).
+There are enough similarities between StreetSaver's and PAVER's condition surveys that this training class will benefit any inspector new to the process.